 An AveragedCollection struct that maintains a list of integers and the average of the items in the collection

 The struct is marked pub so that other code can use it, but the fields within the struct remain private.
 This is important in this case because we want to ensure that whenever a value is added or removed from the list, the average is also updated.
-We do this by implementing add, remove, and average methods on the struct, as shown in Listing 17-2:
+We do this by implementing add, remove, and average methods on the struct, as shown in Listing 17-2.

 src/lib.rs